isgrwl/video-splitter/README.md

 ## Description

 Simple python script that uses MoviePy to split videos into smaller clips.
-This is useful for platforms that limit the length of videos that can be posted.
+This is useful for platforms that limit the length of videos that can be posted, like Instagram and Snapchat.

 ## Setup